ssilverman/TeensyDMX/README.md

 Complete synchronous operation examples using SIP can be found in `SIPSenderAsync` and `SIPSenderSync`.
-The first uses the asynchronous notification method and the second uses the polling method.
+The first uses the asynchronous notification approach and the second uses the polling approach.

 ## Technical notes